EzequielRamis/atex/README.md

 # ATEX 💣

-A [Vite](https://vitejs.dev/) powered tool made for Frontend Developers working in companies that use VTEX to develop eCommerce websites.
+A [Vite](https://vitejs.dev/) powered tool made for Frontend Developers (VTEX IO Developers) working in companies that use VTEX to develop eCommerce websites.

 ## Why ATEX

 [VTEX](https://vtex.com) is a SaaS platform with a variety of products and services dedicated to eCommerce, such as an OMS, a CMS, etc.

-As a frontend developer, your job is to develop and maintain websites with one of these products, the [VTEX Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework).
+As a Frontend Developer, your job is to develop and maintain websites with one of these products, the [VTEX Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework).

 ### The Problems